-- 1.2.8.
-The initial screening did not identify any negative impacts on any equality target group and as a result we did not need to carry out a full assessment.
-A summary of the findings can be found in Appendix A. - 1.2.9.
-Strategic Environmental Assessment European Directive 2001/42/EC the Strategic Environmental Assessment (SEA) Directive requires local authorities to carry out a formal environmental assessment of certain plans and programmes, such as LIPs, that may have significant effects on the environment. - 1.2.10.
-We therefore carried out an SEA in parallel with drafting our LIP and the exercise helped inform our LIP Objectives, Delivery Plan and Performance Monitoring Plan throughout their development.
-To ensure an independent perspective we commissioned environmental consultants from Halcrow Ltd to help carry out the SEA. - 1.2.11.
+Monitoring Plan throughout their development.
+To ensure an independent perspective we commissioned environmental consultants from Halcrow Ltd. to help carry out the SEA.

+- 1.2.15.
 The resulting Environmental Report examines, identifies and explains the environmental impacts of implementing our LIP, the alternatives considered and any mitigation measures proposed.
 The SEA identified no negative environmental impacts associated with implementing our LIP.
-Instead, we expect the delivery of our LIP proposals to have a positive impact on many of the SEA factors such as air quality, climate change, townscape, health and safety. - 1.2.12.
-In line with the SEA Directive and TfL LIP Guidance we will make the Environmental Report available for consultation in January 2011 alongside the Consultation Draft LIP.
+Instead, we expect the delivery of our LIP proposals to have a positive impact on many of the SEA factors such as air quality, climate change, townscape, health and safety. - 1.2.16.
+In line with the SEA Directive and TfL LIP Guidance we made the Environmental Report available for consultation alongside the Consultation Draft LIP.